djannot/ecs-401/ecssync/ecssync.md

 `docker run -it -v /tmp/nfssource:/tmp/nfssource --net=host djannot/ecs-sync-ui:2.1.2 bash`

-Please, note that */tmp/nfssource* in the Docker container will be mapped to */tmp/nfssource* in your Spark VM, so that you can copy data from this directory.
+> Please, note that */tmp/nfssource* in the Docker container will be mapped to */tmp/nfssource* in your Spark VM, so that you can copy data directly from this directory.

 - Run the ECS-Sync-UI: